Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: When is a subhalo finder ``good enough?''

 Counter-intuitively, as subhalo resolution increases, the RCT error rate also increases.
 There are two potential explanations for this.
 First, as seen in Fig.~\ref{fig:survival} and Fig.~\ref{fig:survival_vmax}, RCT disruption thresholds slightly increase with increasing resolution, meaning that it is possible that RCT performs slightly better at lower resolutions than it does at higher resolutions.
 Second, with our methodology, errors in RCT can only be caught if \textsc{Symfind} subhalos outsurvive their RCT counterparts.
 As shown in Fig.~\ref{fig:survival}, \textsc{Symfind} can track high-resolution subhalos to much lower masses than low-resolution subhalos, meaning that errors will be more easily caught in this regime.

-As seen in Fig.~\ref{fig:example_halo} and Fig.~\ref{fig:additional_halos}, $m_{\rm peak}$ can be achieved during this class of error, meaning that a subhalo population selected at a fixed $m_{\rm peak}$ will actually be a mixture of the target population and smaller subhalos that have erroneously scattered into the bin.
-This is not too large of an effect, though.
-As discussed in Section \ref{sec:definitions}, throughout this paper we use $m_{\rm peak}$ measured only prior to first infall.
-Including the entire RCT branch up to the point of disruption would only have increased the size of our sample by 5\%.
+Throughout this paper, we compute $m_{\rm peak}$ using only pre-infall, in contrast to the standard method of computing this quantity, denoted here as $m_{\rm peak,0}$, which allows peak mass to be reached after infall.
+As seen in Fig.~\ref{fig:example_halo} and Fig.~\ref{fig:additional_halos}, $m_{\rm peak,0}$ can be achieved during this class of error, meaning that a subhalo population selected at a fixed $m_{\rm peak}$ will actually be a mixture of the target population and smaller subhalos that have erroneously scattered into the bin.
+This is not too large of an effect when considering the entire subhalo population, though: using $m_{\rm peak,0}$ to select samples instead of $m_{\rm peak}$ would only have increased the size of our samples by $\approx$ 5\%.
+There are some indications (Wan et al., in prep) that this effect becomes much more significant for subhalo populations selected at small radii, but we defer an in-depth discussion of this to future work.

-More importantly, the existence of these errors is highly problematic for orphan models.
+More importantly, existence of these errors is highly problematic for orphan models.
 The vast majority of these models create orphans at the last moment that the input halo catalog can track the subhalo (e.g., \citealp{moster_2013_galactic,behroozi_2013_consistent}; see \citealp{pujol_2017_nifty} for a wider review).
 This means that 20\% to 30\% of all orphan galaxies are initialized with incorrect positions, velocities, and masses, leading to similar errors in the inferred properties of galaxy populations.
 Nearly the entire low-radius orphan population will be generated with incorrect properties.